Netflix to pay Comcast for faster speeds

 The Federal Communications Commission said last week it plans to rewrite the rules after a U.S. court struck down the commission's previous version.

-The issue is being closely watched as millions of people view movies and TV shows through streaming services offered by such companies like Netflix and Amazon.
+The issue is being closely watched as millions of people view movies and TV shows through streaming services offered by such companies like Netflix and Amazon (AMZN.O).

 Netflix, which got its start as a DVD-by-mail service, has 44 million subscribers worldwide and 34 million in the U.S. alone.
 About 7 million subscribers pay for mail delivery services.